michdsouza/checkout-vogogo/README.md

 > apple
 > orange
 > mango
-We don't have this item.
+We do not have this item.
 Try again.
 > quit
 2 apples: $1.00
 1 orange: $0.75